What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 Screen mirroring is not media streaming.
 Media streaming is the constant playback of an audio or video file.
 Many people stream multimedia content daily.

-Streaming is ideal if you need to send an audio or video file to the big screen.
-Screen mirroring is perfect for presentation and collaboration.
+Streaming is ideal for sending an audio or video file to the big screen, and screen mirroring is perfect for presentations and collaboration.

 Cables, Adapters, and Dongles